Hi, I’m Merlijn,

-Like every year, my overall goal is to run with fun and injury free.
+Like every year, my overall goal was to run with fun and injury free.

-I wanna travel more and run adventurous races.
+I decided to travel more and sign up for adventurous races abroad.

-My biggest goal for the year is to complete a 100 miler under 24 hours:
+My biggest goal for the year was to complete a 100 miler under 24 hours:

 - Stevensloop Half Marathon in Nijmegen (Netherlands) on March 19, 13.1 miles/21.1K.
 Goal: finish and run with fun.